wheretostayfirsttime.com

 Siam: Bangkok’s Beating Heart (Polished, Central, Strategic)

 Hotel options in Siam are fewer but more deliberate.
+Again, it attracts a different audience than Sukhumvit (which is more party-oriented)

 That’s a good thing.
 After long days navigating Bangkok, Siam feels like a reset button.